darasus/ai-blog/content/stellar-the-banking-crypto.md

   in existence.
 It also supports the creation of “asset-backed” tokens that represent real-world assets like gold coins, company stock, or real estate.
 In 2015, Stellar was used to facilitate a $100 million payout from WalMart.
+intro: >-
+  With the first quarter of 2018 coming to a close, now is a good time to take stock of which coins are primed for growth in the coming year.
+In this post, we’ll take a look at Stellar, an under-the-radar crypto that could break out in Q2 and beyond.

+  We know it’s still early days for crypto, but we think there’s also genius insight locked away in these digital tokens.
+So much of what makes a coin great doesn’t come from its technology or usage as much as its real-world potential.

+  When evaluating a cryptocurrency for long-term investment, we ask ourselves: How does this token solve a real problem?
+Does it have the potential to be adopted by many users?
+Is there an opportunity for this coin to appreciate in value?
+If you can answer yes to all of these questions, you may be interested in investing in Stellar — here’s why:
 ---

 ## What is Stellar?